-Ken McQuarrie, Chair
+Ken McQuarrie, Board Chair and Treasurer

-Susan lists hiking, fly-fishing, snowshoeing, snow-mobiling and gardening as her top interests and passions after being a wife, mother, caretaker of two Goldens and DPP volunteer.
+Susan lists hiking, fly-fishing, snowshoeing, snow-mobiling, and gardening as her top interests and passions after being a wife, mother, caretaker of two Goldens, and DPP volunteer.

 Laura and her husband are both New York City natives who have long called Colorado home and who have come a long way from New York – they live on 99 acres of land in the beautiful Palmer Divide area north of Colorado Springs, where they formerly operated a horse boarding business.
 In their free time, Laura and Hal love to travel and have visited 40 states and more than 25 countries.

 Linda has been a member of Denver Pet Partners since 2006 when she trained and evaluated with her first therapy dog, Toby.
 As a registered team with Pet Partners, she volunteered at Swedish Medical Center for 9 years with 3 amazing golden retrievers – Toby, Kenzie and Katie.
 Linda has also participated in library reading programs, spoken to community groups, college classes and other volunteer groups about Animal-Assisted Interventions.
 She is a licensed Pet Partners Evaluator and Instructor and has conducted many training classes and evaluations.

 In her professional life, Linda was a 33-year science educator and professional writer with Denver Public Schools.
 Her happiest moments were in the classroom, but she found much satisfaction as an instructional leader and mentor for new teachers and teachers in training.
 After retirement, she began her volunteer ‘career’ at Denver Zoo where she has spent many rewarding years as a docent giving tours to visitors of all ages.
 Today, Linda continues her Zoo work as an animal handler for educational/public programs along with her DPP volunteering at Jefferson County libraries and Rocky Vista University.